 Wuchopperen provides Health Support services for Aboriginal and Torres Strait Islander people.
 These are managed from the Reef building in Manoora, and from the Edmonton clinic.

 This service helps Aboriginal & Torres Strait Islander people with complex and chronic diseases to effectively manage their conditions through access to one-on-one assistance by Care Coordinators.

 The NCCP involves the deployment of Community Connectors across Australia to support people to access and engage with the NDIS.
-The NCCP builds on the National Disability Insurance Agency’s (NDIA) Remote Community Connectors program and community engagement strategies and will reach four specified population groups:
+The NCCP builds on the National Disability Insurance Agency’s (NDIA) Remote Community Connectors program and community engagement strategies and will reach three specified population groups:

 CHSP provides entry-level support for older and frail people who need some help to stay at home and in their communities.
 Service providers work with clients to maintain their independence.

 CHSP services can be delivered on a short-term, episodic or ongoing basis and have a strong focus on activities that support independence and social connectedness and provide more choice to consumers.

 The CHSP is supported by My Aged Care through: